writememe/BlgNetAutoSol/4_Net_Configs_And_State/README.md

 {%   elif node.os != 'junos' %}
     {{ interface.name }}:
 ```
-This appends the .0 to the end of the interface name to ensure that the NAPALM Validate works.
+This appends the .0 to the end of the interface name to ensure that the NAPALM Validation works.

 This assignment in under construction.
 Refer to [TODO.md](https://github.com/writememe/BlgNetAutoSol/blob/master/4_Net_Configs_And_State/TODO.md) for progress.